Menu

 The facilities in the huts on the Routeburn Track are fantastic (during the season):

-- There’s cleaning liquid in all huts, which can double as dishwashing liquid.
+• Cleaning liquid: Available in the huts, which can double as dishwashing liquid.
 We generally find that the huts have cleaning cloths but we always bring our own to avoid any food contamination and because sometimes they can be a little on the unsavoury side.

-- Flush toilets and cold water sinks in the (usually communal) bathrooms.
+• Toilet access: Flush toilets and cold water in the communal bathrooms.

-- Sleeping mats are provided.
+• Sleeping mats: Provided in each hut.
 Only the mats at Routeburn Falls Hut were the newer thick blue ones.
-Lake Mackenzie Hut still had the old grey mats.
+Lake Mackenzie Hut still had the old grey mats (DOC has been upgrading mats across the Great Walks so they might be nice and comfy now).

 In the off-season, hut facilities are greatly reduced, including no gas, no mats, drop toilet only and no water inside the huts.
 You also can’t book a bunk, they’re all ‘first come, first served’ (you need a backcountry pass then).

-We hiked the Routeburn Track as part of a 3-week road trip around the South Island.
+We hiked the Routeburn Track as part of a longer South Island road trip.

-We stayed at the Twelve Mile Delta DOC campsite the night before the hike and drove to the trailhead in the morning.
-Twelve Mile Delta is not that amazing a camping area but it was convenient and relatively cheap.
+To make the logistics work, we stayed at the Twelve Mile Delta DOC campsite the night before—it’s not that amazing a camping area but it’s convenient and relatively cheap.

-- Hiked over 3 days, Routeburn Shelter to The Divide (east to west)
+• Duration: 3 days, Routeburn Shelter to The Divide (East to West)

-- Booked to stay at Routeburn Falls Hut and Lake Mackenzie Hut
+• Huts: Routeburn Falls Hut (Night 1) and Lake Mackenzie Hut (Night 2)

 Being a shorter hike, the Routeburn Track is straightaway more affordable than say the Milford Track or the Kepler Track.

-A bus transfer will also not be cheap and depending on whether you need a round trip, will cost you around NZ$150-$160 per person.
+A bus transfer will also not be cheap and depending on whether you need a round trip, will cost you around NZ$160-$170 per person.

 The best way to lower the cost of hiking the Routeburn Track is by camping.
-As an international (i.e. non-Kiwi) hiker, the cost will be as low as NZ$76 for two nights.
+As an international (i.e. non-Kiwi) hiker, the cost will be as low as NZ$84 (2026) for two nights.

 We spent: